VeronicaLobos/marginal_wallet_api/README.md

 **Create a Service Account**:

-- Go to IAM & Admin → Service Accounts and create a new account.
+- Go to *IAM & Admin* → *Service Accounts* and create a new account (e.g., `github-actions-deployer`).
-- Grant it the roles: Cloud Run Admin and Cloud SQL Client.
+- Grant it the role *Cloud Run Admin*.
+- Go to the IAM main page, find the *Compute Engine default service account* (`<PROJECT_NUMBER>-compute@...`), and grant your `github-actions-deployer` account the *Service Account User* role on it.
+This is required for your deployer to act on behalf of the service that runs the container.
-- Create and download a JSON key for this service account.
+- Create and download a *JSON key* for your `github-actions-deployer` service account.

 ### 3. GitHub Repository Configuration